 Admission to Program

-In addition to the general requirements for admission, applicants to the master's program must have a 3.0 grade point average in the following three courses, or their equivalent:
+In addition to the general requirements for admission, applicants to the master's program must have a 3.0-grade point average in the following three courses or their equivalents:

 |MATH 335||Modern Algebra||3|

 Applicants who fail to satisfy this requirement but who are qualified in all other respects may be admitted on the condition that they bring their grades in these courses up to the 3.0 average during their first two semesters of graduate study (these three courses, however, may not be counted as electives toward the M.A. degree).

 - Formulate and analyze mathematical conjectures, construct proofs in sound mathematical English, and use these skills to write proofs of statements in advanced linear algebra, abstract algebra, and real and complex analysis.

 - Use technological tools for computation, for locating and retrieving technical information and conducting literature searches, and for typesetting mathematical documents.

 - Achieve knowledge integration in content and practice by synthesizing various mathematical tools to understand mathematical phenomena, mathematical models, and solutions to mathematical problems.

 - Communicate effectively to a variety of audiences using oral, written, and visual modes.